Using Self Help to Manage or Overcome Anxiety

 - You've tried different treatments... but your anxiety problems are still there.
 None of the treatments has worked.
 And each time it failed you became a little less hopeful of ever getting better.

 - Many of the treatments offered were boring or time-consuming or required you to do things you didn't feel comfortable doing so you didn't stick with them.
 You felt anxious about doing them!

 - You've reached the point where you think maybe nothing is going to work - but you still hope for a miracle although you don't think it will ever happen.

 - You don't live the life you'd really like because of your anxieties but you sort of get by on a day-to-day basis.
 Yet your life is ruled by your anxieties and you constantly wish they'd go away... but they don't.

-And I fully understand your suspicions, it sounds too good to be true.
+I know, you're skeptical.
+I fully understand your doubts.
+It sounds too good to be true.

 "But I feel that if I stop struggling to overcome my anxiety it, it will get bigger and overwhelm me!"

 That's the mistake we all make.
 But in the case of anxiety, once we stop struggling it actually reduces.

 When we struggle we are creating stress... tension... anxiety... so we are actually increasing the one thing we are trying to overcome!

 Struggle is counter-productive!
 In this method struggle is BANNED.